tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 >
 > ❓ How does the .summary output file change?
 What extra information (i.e. extra columns) are incorporated when including PRSet specific commands?
 >
-> ❓ What is the difference between the column P and competitive P-value?
+>> ❓ What are the 3 gene-sets with the smallest competitive P-values?
 >
-> ❓ What command allows the calculation of the competitive P-value calculated?
+> ** Imagine that you are running an analysis to find the gene sets most associated with height **
+> ❓ Considering both the R2 and competitive P-value results, what gene set do you think is the most interesting and why?
 >
-> ❓ Why is it important in gene set analyses?
->
 ---

-In addition to additional information in the output files, running the PRSet options will provide extra figures with the results for each gene set PRS.
+In addition to additional information in the output files, running the PRSet options will provide one extra figure with the results for the gene set PRS with the highest R2.

 ![Figure](https://github.com/tadesouaiaia/prsWorkshop-website/blob/main/practical_docs_hidden/practical_images/day2b/Day2b_Height.set_MULTISET_BARPLOT.png)
 <sub> **Figure 2** : An example of the multi-set plot.
 Sets are sorted based on their self-contained R2.
 Base is the genome wide PRS. </sub>